jafaryor/algorithms-and-data-structures/src/readme.md

 * Load balancing.

-    Given a set of jobs of specified duration to be completed, how can we schedule the jobs on two identical processors so as to minimize the com-pletion time of all the jobs?
+    Given a set of jobs of specified duration to be completed, how can we schedule the jobs on two identical processors so as to minimize the completion time of all the jobs?

 Next see NP-Completeness topic (Advanced section).